Vedantpalit/AGV-SOFTWARE-TASK-ROUND/README.md

-# AGV-SOFTWARE-TASK-ROUND
+# AUTONOMOUS DRIVING TASKS
-This Repo contains all the codes to the tasks I have done for the AGV Software Team Task Round.
+This Repo contains all the codes to the tasks I have done based around the various components involved in autonomous driving.
 The existing files are the basic codes I wrote to be submitted, however I will be adding newer and modified versions of my codes, as I perfect them with time.

 LAST DATE MODIFIED: 15/07/2022
 | TASK NUMBERS INCLUDED --- 2,3(A,D),5: